jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

   import unittest
   import dictionaries

-the terminal shows a :ref:`ModuleNotFoundError`\  which I add to the list of :ref:`Exceptions` encountered
+the terminal shows a :ref:`ModuleNotFoundError`\  which I add to the list of :ref:`Exceptions<Exceptions>` encountered

 .. code-block:: python